 - Business intelligence services

 - Content management systems (CMS)

 - Software for performance management

 Sales Ops Metrics and KPIs

-To measure the success of sales operations, organizations need to develop clear metrics.
-While specific numbers will vary from organization to organization, sales operations should focus on a few key elements to measure success.
+To measure the success of sales operations, organisations need to develop clear metrics.
+While specific numbers will vary from organisation to organisation, sales operations should focus on a few key elements to measure success.
 The biggest metrics for sales operations can be put into two categories: performance and efficiency.